John Lumley, 1st Baron Lumley: Marriages

-Lumley married firstly, before the end of 1550, Jane, the elder of the two daughters and coheirs of Henry Fitzalan Earl of Arundel, by his first wife Catherine, daughter of Thomas Grey, 2nd Marquess of Dorset.
+Lumley married firstly, before the end of 1550, Lady Jane FitzAlan, the elder of the two daughters and co-heirs of Henry FitzAlan, 19th Earl of Arundel, by his first wife Lady Catherine Grey, daughter of Thomas Grey, 2nd Marquess of Dorset.
 Jane Lumley was one of the six principal ladies who sat in the third chariot of state at the coronation of Mary I in 1553.
 She was buried 9 March 1576/77, at Cheam, Surrey (as were three of her children, all of whom died in infancy), near her father's estate, Nonsuch Palace.

 Lumley married secondly, Elizabeth Darcy, daughter of Thomas Darcy, 2nd Baron Darcy of Chiche, by Frances, daughter of Richard Rich, 1st Baron Rich.
 Elizabeth survived her husband by 10 years and was buried 4 February 1616/7 at Cheam.

 Custodian of Nonsuch Palace

 Lumley's seat was Lumley Castle in County Durham.
 However Queen Mary had sold the Palace of Nonsuch to Henry FitzAlan, 19th Earl of Arundel in 1556, and Lumley inherited it from his father-in-law in 1580.
 During his tenure, Lumley developed a major garden at Nonsuch.

-In 1592 Lumley remitted to Queen Elizabeth possession of Nonsuch, and so after 36 years it again became a royal palace.
+Between 1590 and 1592, Lumley remitted to Queen Elizabeth I possession of Nonsuch, and so after 36 years, it again became a royal palace.
 When the palace passed to Queen Elizabeth, an inventory of Lumley's goods was prepared.
 Lumley stayed on at Nonsuch as Keeper of the Palace.
 On his death in 1609 he willed his library to Henry Stuart, the oldest son of James I and it became a significant addition to the Old Royal Library – which eventually became the basis of the British Library.